-The Madonna statue in Bethesda, Maryland is one of 12 identical statues placed by the Daughters of the American Revolution (DAR) in 1928 to 1929.
+The Madonna statue in Bethesda, Maryland is one of 12 identical statues placed by the Daughters of the American Revolution (DAR) in 1928 to 1929 along the National Old Trails Road.
 The Madonnas mark the path of westbound covered wagon trails and honor the hardships endured by pioneering women.

-The DAR selected a cheap concrete aggregate medium (just $1,000 per statue!) and gave sculptor August Leimbach three days to work on the design.
+DAR Chairwoman Arlene Nichols Moss and sculptor August Leimbach came to a final design in just three days.
+To save time and money, they chose to make the statues out of a concrete/granite aggregate material.
 The advantage of concrete was that once Leimbach created a mold, they could simply pour in the slurry and mass produce the statues.

 The overall effect of the piece is frontier grit.
 Madonna’s got heavy boots, a worn dress, and looks like she could fight off a bear.
 The dirty gravelly texture of the piece adds to the vibe, suggesting that this is a woman who sleeps outdoors and hasn’t bathed in a month.